cosmos/sdk-tutorials/voter-legacy/index.md

 key := []byte(types.VotePrefix + vote.ID)
 ```

-These strings are unique and we get duplicate votes.
-To fix that we need to make sure a keeper records every vote only once by choosing the right key.
-In our case, we can use poll ID and creator address to make sure that one user can cast only one vote per poll.
+These strings are unique but it is possible to get duplicate votes.
+To fix that scenario, make sure a keeper records every vote only once by choosing the right key.
+In this case, you can use poll ID and creator address to make sure that one user can cast only one vote per poll.

 ```go
 key := []byte(types.VotePrefix + vote.PollID + "-" + string(vote.Creator))